sait-wbdv/winter-2021/_posts/2021-02-11-variable-declaration-assignment.md

 Addition Operator (`+`)
 : The addition operator produces the sum of numeric operands or string concatenation.

-### Materials
-- [Adding Machine](https://gist.github.com/acidtone/41311f0c2ae259445de4e6ca3b400edc)

 ### Key Takeaways
+- There are no "integers" in Javascript (except for the new-ish `BigInt` value, which we won't cover).
+If you need to guarantee that you're working with an integer, use tje `parseInt()` function.
 - Javascript is an "untyped" language, meaning JS will try it's best to convert one type to another to "help" you out.
 - The `+` operator adds values if they are numbers.
 It will concatenate values if one or more is a string.

+---

+## 3. Forms: Adding Machine
+### Learning Objectives
+- Forms
+  - Create a form element with two number fields and a submit button.
+  - Create a `form` HTML element variable using `document.querySelector()`.
+  - Add a `submit` event listener to a `form`.
+  - Prevent a form from being submitted with `preventDefault()`.
+  - Add two numbers submitted from a form and log the `result` to the Console.

+### Materials
+- [Adding Machine](https://gist.github.com/acidtone/41311f0c2ae259445de4e6ca3b400edc)

+### Key Takeaways
 - Forms will try to submit to a server by default.
 Use `event.preventDefault` to stop this (the event must be passed as an argument in the event listener).
 - Forms will convert all input values to strings.
-Use `parseFloat` to convert a string into a number.
+Use `parseFloat()` to convert a string into a number.

 ---

 ## Open lab-time
+1. Level-up exercises in [Adding Machine](https://gist.github.com/acidtone/41311f0c2ae259445de4e6ca3b400edc) activity.

 ---

 ### Tony's goals for Lab-Time

 ---
-{% endcomment %}

 ## Dailies
 - Submit today's Codepen/repo/gist to the Dailies section (in Assessments) in Brightspace.